-Each unit's SPL is a part of the camp SPL's Council, which meets daily immediately following lunch on the back deck.
-At this meeting, camp-wide events are organized and other concerns will be addressed.
+Each unit's SPL is a part of the camp SPL's Council, which meets daily 8am on the back porch.
+At this meeting, campwide events are organized and other concerns will be addressed.
 SPLs should listen carefully to members of their Troop prior to attending the SPL's Council meeting in order to share his troop's experiences.
 He should pay particular attention to how merit badge classes are going.
 He should also listen for any additional activities his unit may want and report these as well.
 The SPL is the spokesperson for his unit's activities.